PostHog/posthog.com/contents/blog/how-to-get-product-market-fit.md

 Work your way from top to bottom:

-* You aren't moving fast enough
+* You aren't working hard enough
-  * Solution: set a goal for how many meetings you want to get.
-I tried to get 2 meetings a day.
-If you live in a tech hub (which I'd encourage in the early days at least), go to all of these in person.
+  * Realize no one else is going to do this for you.
+Set a goal for how many meetings you want to get.
+I got 2 meetings a day, 5 days a week.
+Try to get to all these in person if you can afford to do so.
 Most communication is non verbal, so it'll make it easier to learn what people are thinking.
+I'd encourage you to move to a hub for your industry if you can (and I'd also encourage moving in with your cofounder, which also means you can focus 100% on the work for this intense period - running out of momentum is your biggest risk).
-* You aren't being clear what the problem is
+* You aren't being clear what the problem is, so it's hard to recruit users to validate it
-  * Solution: make sure you can describe your product in one, very short sentence.
-Practise this over and over again.
-Similarly, a lot of people look at much larger competitors that use confusing enterprise terminology.
+  * Create a simple, single sentence description of the problem you think you're solving (ahead of doing the same for the _product_ you eventually build), and the user you are targeting.
+If what you're working on feels ultra vague, you'll get a lukewarm response to your messages trying to book meetings
-* You are talking to the wrong stakeholders
+* You are talking to the wrong users - no one will take calls, or if they do, they don't have your problem
-  * Solution: why did you have this problem, but those speaking to you don't?
+  * Ask yourself - why did you have this problem, but those speaking to you don't?
+When you do get calls, ask who would have this problem.
+Change the user you are targeting.
+* You aren't a good listener - you're doing calls but feel like they're all
+  * Ask some open-ended questions to users in each call - perhaps you're close but not _quite_ right with your problem and target user statement.
+Ask your cofounder to shadow you on some calls and give each other direct feedback afterwards on which questions worked well.
+This may help you find a new problem, in case...
 * The problem you want to solve isn't there
-  * Solution: pivot.
+  * Pivot.
 Find a new problem to solve.

 ## Level 2 - Getting users to use your product